aliorouji/unity3d-store-bazaar/README.md

 StoreInventory.buyItem(TEN_COINS_PACK.ItemId);
 ```

-And that's it! unity3d-store knows how to contact Google Play or the App Store for you and will redirect your users to their purchasing system to complete the transaction.
+And that's it! unity3d-store knows how to contact Bazaar, Google Play or the App Store for you and will redirect your users to their purchasing system to complete the transaction.
 Don't forget to subscribe to store events in order to get the notified of successful or failed purchases (see [Event Handling](https://github.com/soomla/unity3d-store#event-handling)).

 Storage & Meta-Data